WSN-2012/BPF/README.md

 A framework to be used in any device for DTN communication.
 This project is a continuation of the [Bytewalla project](https://code.google.com/p/dtn-bytewalla/)

-Building the framework
+Building
 ----------------------
-Steps to follow for building (copy paste this to the terminal if you want):
+Steps to follow for building:

 1. `git clone https://github.com/WSN-2012/WSN-BPF.git`
 2. `cd WSN-BPF`